 You therefore have a combined word count of 525 words,

-This is the first day that you can confirm your nomination.
-It is good to have an idea at this time of what position you want to stand for; we urge you in the strongest terms to speak to any member of the current Exec Team to find out more about each role.
-All current officers are available during this time to talk about their roles or to answer any questions.
+This is the period in which you can confirm your nomination.
+It is good to have an idea at this time of what position you want to stand for; we urge you in the strongest terms to speak to any member of the current Executive Officer team to find out more about each role.
+All current officers are available to be contacted during this time to talk about their roles or to answer any questions.

-, SU meeting Room: This is when you find out the rules and regulations of campaigning and are reminded of the voting process and when results will be announced.
+.
+This is when you find out the rules and regulations of campaigning and are reminded of the voting process and when results will be announced.
 You can also ask any further questions you might have about the whole elections process.

 You cannot promote yourself as a candidate in anyway before campaigning begins.
-This means that no flyers, posters, items of clothing associated to a candidate’s campaign or other means of written or digital publicity can be displayed before this time.
+This means that no flyers, posters, items of clothing associated to a candidate’s campaign or other means of written or digital publicity can be displayed or shared before this time.
 Formal electronic/social media sites dedicated to your election are also not permitted prior to this time.

 - When can voters ask questions?

 : Candidate Q&A, also know as hustings, is an opportunity for Student Union members hear a short speech from all candidates about their candidacy, and for students to ask questions of Sabbatical Officer candidates.
 Sabbatical Officer candidates will be asked to answer a question from the Chair based on member responses to the Union's annual survey, a question from the room and a question received from social media and/or another question from the room.
 All students are encouraged to attend this open event to find out more about the candidates and to help them decide who to vote for.

 Voting is undertaken electronically via our website.
 So remind people to vote and make sure they know how to do it.
 More information about voting here: www.winchesterstudents.co.uk/vote